Arqus Student Co-designed Projects

 • Universities: University of Padua, University of Granada, University of Minho

-The Human Rights Café is a student-led initiative that has been running for two years at the University of Padova and is now aiming at expanding abroad.
+The Human Rights Café is a student-led initiative that has been running for two years at the University of Padova and is now aiming to expand abroad.

 It is organized by SET Padova, an association of cultural promotion that was funded in 2020 by Human Rights and Multilevel Governance students and is still fully managed by students and graduates from various courses of the Political Science, Law and International Studies department.
 In both years the project was financed by UniPd through the funds intended for Students’ Cultural Initiatives.